 Research Methods and Challenges in Demand Side Management

-- Written by Zubair Md.
+By Zubair Md.
 Fadlullah and Nei Kato

 The smart grid requires proper methods for balancing the power supply and demand.
 Equally, it requires an appropriate way to simultaneously address contrasting demands from both the power utility and the customer.
 Direct load control—a contract between the utility and the customer—is one possible solution.